 - Consulted with the staff and kept them involved with the process.

-An excellent way to find out when you may need to review your processes are:
+Also, an excellent way to find out when you may need to review your processes are:

 - After any major change within the workplace or process in question.